moisestech/3rd-Party-JS/1 3rd-Party JS/4_challenges-3rd-party-widgets/2_shared-env.md

 ## 1.4.2 Shared environment

-For a given web environment, there’s only one global variable namespace, shared by every piece of code executing on the page.
-Not only must you take care not to pollute that namespace with your own global variables, you have to recognize that other
+- For a given web environment, there’s only one global variable namespace, shared by every piece of code executing on the page.

-scripts, possibly other third-party applications like yours, have the capability of modify- ing standard objects and prototypes that you might depend on.
+- Not only must you take care not to pollute that namespace with your own global variables, you have to recognize that other scripts, possibly other third-party applications like yours, have the capability of modifying standard objects and prototypes that you might depend on.

-For example, consider the global JSON object.
-In modern browsers, this is a native
+- For example, consider the global JSON object.
+In modern browsers, this is a native browser object that can parse and stringify JSON (JavaScript Object Notation) blazingly fast.

-browser object that can parse and stringify JSON (JavaScript Object Notation) blaz- ingly fast.
-Unfortunately, it can be trivially modified by anyone.
-If your application
+- Unfortunately, it can be trivially modified by anyone.

-depends on this object functioning correctly, and it’s altered in an incompatible way by another piece of code, your application might produce incorrect results or just plain crash.
+- If your application depends on this object functioning correctly, and it’s altered in an incompatible way by another piece of code, your application might produce incorrect results or just plain crash.
-The following sample code illustrates how easy it is to modify the global JSON object by using simple variable assignment:
+- The following sample code illustrates how easy it is to modify the global JSON object by using simple variable assignment:

 ```javascript
 JSON.stringify = function () {